farrukh-ahm/Logo-Quiz/README.md

     - Balsamiq was used to create the wireframes during the design process.

 ## Testing
 The website has been tested on different devices and screen sizes, eg. a 21.5inch monitor, 15inch laptop screen, iPad, iPhone and Android devices.
 The website runs smoothly and generates appropriate results without any issues.
-The hover effect on the buttons work perfectly on the computer, the messages are dispalyed proeprly and the scores are added as intended.
-The images of the brand logos displays nicely on all devices without any issue.
+The hover effect on the buttons works perfectly on the computer, the messages are displayed properly and the scores are added as intended.
+The images of the brand logos display nicely on all devices without any issue.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.